 A crane malfunction at the Wharf signals a watery grave for Lord Belborough's crate of valuable books,with his Lordship looking on.

-Private Armitage ["the best swimmer"] dives down to hook up Crockett's winch.Only to discover that it actually contained some old scrap metal for Farmer Bell,and Lord B's crate had been safely on the barge all along.
+Private Armitage - "the best swimmer" - dives down to hook up Crockett's winch.Only to discover that it actually contained some old scrap metal for Farmer Bell,and Lord B's crate had been safe on the barge all along.

 Episode 11 - Apples Galore

-We ride with Mickey Murphy on his round to Winkstead Hall.
+We ride with Mickey Murphy on his usual round to Winkstead Hall.

 His Lordship enlists his help in trying to find a home for his bumper apple crop.

-Eventually Mickey finds Windy only too happy to turn them into juice for the 6 o'clock dances [not cider !].
+Eventually Mickey finds a taker in Windy,who's only too happy to turn them into juice for the 6 o'clock dances [not cider !].

 Trumpton Fire brigade do the picking with their ladders and hoist.

 And they all ride in Bessie from the orchard to Windy's barn,where Windy and the firemen press and process the apples, helped by Mr.Cresswell & some biscuit factory workers who supply the sugar required.